nablarch-development-standards/nablarch-style-guide/en/java/staticanalysis/checkstyle/docs/Checkstyle-commentary.md

 The following terms are used in this section.

 - OK: It indicates that you have complied with the CheckyStyle rules described in the configuration file.
-- NG: It indicates that you have not complied with the CheckyStyle rules described in the configuration file.
+- Not OK: It indicates that you have not complied with the CheckyStyle rules described in the configuration file.
 The importance of the rule (error, warning, etc.) does not matter.

 The table of contents is given below.